ialokvishwakarma/SmartStock/README.md

 * Dynamic web pages using Thymeleaf
 * Backend REST and secure endpoints
 * Admin can see all the owners and their warehouses
-* Owner can manages their warehouses
+* Owner can manage their warehouses
 * Staff can manage the products of their assigned warehouse

 ## UI Pages (Thymeleaf Views)